Anterior Cruciate Tear of the Knee

 The anterior cruciate ligament is the most commonly disrupted knee ligament tear in the knee.
-Our understanding of its role in knee stability, diagnosis of injury and surgical reconstruction have all advanced in recent years. the anatomy of the human knee is shown in the drawing.
+Our understanding of its role in knee stability, diagnosis of injury and surgical reconstruction have all advanced in recent years.
+The anatomy of the human knee is shown in the drawing.
 The collateral ligaments provide stability in a side to side plane.
-The anterior and posterior cruciates provide stability in a front to back plane.
+The anterior and posterior cruciate ligaments provide stability in a front-to-back plane.
 Additionally, these ligaments which are within the joint, provide a linkage system which guides the complex rolling-gliding motion of the knee.
 The menisci (cartilage) on both the inside and outside of the knee increase the contact area between the joint surfaces.
-In this way, they decrease the load in any one area of surface cartilage.
+In this way, they decrease the load on any one area of surface cartilage.
 A tear of the anterior cruciate is often associated with a meniscal or a collateral ligament tear.
 These injuries occur most often in athletics, but accidents or work injuries may also disrupt the cruciate if the mechanism of injury is similar.
 The injury may simply occur with a sudden change in direction while running, or with hypertension of the knee.
 Often an audible “pop” is heard or a sensation of “tearing” within the knee is felt.
-Within a few hours or a day, the knee swells and weight bearing may become difficult.
+Within a few hours or a day, the knee swells and weight-bearing may become difficult.
 If left untreated, many knees with this injury become unstable and are referred to as a “trick” knee.
 They may buckle unexpectedly, especially with rapid changes in direction and result in falls or other injuries.

 Anterior Cruciate Tear Symptoms

 After ACL Reconstruction outlines immediate post-operative guidelines.
 Appropriate rehabilitation is essential to successful ligament reconstruction.
-This often includes formal physical therapy, but in the motivated patient, a well supervised home program of therapy may suffice.
-Initially, passive range of motion of the knee and weight bearing with crutches are begun.
-A brace is used as a safety precaution for the first four weeks, but rapid restoration of functional knee motion and strength protects the new healing ligament.
+This often includes formal physical therapy, but in the motivated patient, a well-supervised home program of therapy may suffice.
+Initially, passive range of motion of the knee and weight-bearing with crutches is begun.
+A brace is used as a safety precaution for the first four weeks, but a rapid restoration of functional knee motion and strength protects the new healing ligament.
 Knee extension against resistance should be avoided.
 This places high loads on the graft during a period when it is slowly revascularizing and regaining strength.
 It should be avoided for about 4 months.
 Strength is probably not maximal until at least one year after surgery.
 Physical therapy must be individualized to each injury and each patient.
 After Arthroscopy outlines immediate surgical aftercare.

 Compliments of Sports Medicine and Orthopaedics, East Providence, RI